SQLite Order By

 It means that NULLs will appear at the beginning of the result set if you use ASC or at the end of the result set when you use DESC.

 SQLite 3.30.0 added the NULLS FIRST and NULLS LAST options to the ORDER BY clause.
-The NULLS FIRST option specifies that the NULLs will appear at the beginning of the result set while the NULLS LAST option place NULLs at the end of the result set.
+The NULLS FIRST option specifies that the NULLs will appear at the beginning of the result set while the NULLS LAST option places NULLs at the end of the result set.

 The following example uses the ORDER BY clause to sort tracks by composers: